Highlights from the Ratings and Financial Report for First Majestic Silver Corp. (AG)

 First Majestic Silver Corp.
-(NYSE:AG) went down by -1.77% from its latest closing price compared to the recent 1-year high of $14.67.
-The company’s stock price has collected -3.48% of loss in the last five trading sessions.
+(NYSE:AG) went up by 4.77% from its latest closing price compared to the recent 1-year high of $14.67.
+The company’s stock price has collected 10.34% of gains in the last five trading sessions.

 Is It Worth Investing in First Majestic Silver Corp.
 (NYSE :AG) Right Now?